INBMA0433L/notes-2025/README.md

 This repository contains notes and exercises for the subject *Database Systems and Knowledge Representation*.
 Note that the official announcements and other important pieces of information can be found in our Moodle course.

+> [!IMPORTANT]
+>
+> As *possible solutions*, we provide only one possible syntax that may fit the requirements at least in a special situation.
+Thus, some exercises can be solved in different ways, with miscellaneous differences in the outputs.
+This is why the *possible solutions* do not replace the lab instructors' explanations, and all rights reserved about future complaints.

 ## Agenda

 1. [Topic `A1`: Environment.
 Projection.](#topic-a1)